MarineRoboticsGroup/lcgp/README.md

 python trial.py
 ```

-## Potential Issues

-While not as elegant as we would like, due to the implementation there may be
-need for some parameter tuning.
-Here we list some issues where the various
-parameters of the planner may benefit from tuning.

-If the planner is finding conflicts and the message being printed is `valid set
-not growing`, this may be due to one of two issues.
-As a first

 ## Useful for debugging

 If the planner is having issues planning and it is unclear if it's a bug or if